 We are a clinical-stage biopharmaceutical company with a limited operating history.
 Since our inception in 2015, we have invested most of our resources in developing our product candidates, building our intellectual property portfolio, developing our supply chain, conducting business planning, raising capital and providing general and administrative support for these operations.
 Consequently, we have no meaningful operations upon which to evaluate our business and predictions about our future success or viability may not be as accurate as they could be if we had a longer operating history or a history of successfully developing and commercializing drug products.
 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval and become commercially viable.
 We have not yet demonstrated the ability to progress any product candidate through late-stage clinical trials, we have no products approved for commercial sale and we have not generated any revenue from product sales to date.
 We continue to incur significant research and development and other expenses related to our ongoing operations.
 As a result, we are not profitable and have incurred losses in each period since our inception.
-For the three and nine months ended September 30, 2022, we reported a net loss of \$23.5 million and \$75.0 million, respectively.
-As of September 30, 2022, we had an accumulated deficit of \$198.7 million.
+For the years ended December 31, 2018 and 2019, and for the three months ended March 31, 2020, we reported a net loss of \$1.3 million, \$12.3 million and \$11.9 million, respectively.
+As of March 31, 2020, we had an accumulated deficit of \$31.5 million.
 We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek regulatory approvals for, our lead protein therapeutic product candidate, KER-050, our lead small molecule product candidate, KER-047, our third product candidate, KER-012, and any future product candidates we may develop.